FHICT-ADHDPlanner/General/Documentation/Researches/ADHD and Project management.md

 The results are, as expected, spread out.
 This has to be taken into account when drawing the conclusions.

 ## Conclusion
-The way that this reseach has been conducted resulted in a very varied result and thus conclusion.
+The way that this research has been conducted resulted in a very varied result and thus conclusion.
 Every person with ADHD is different and will respond differently to the stimuli.
 A way to combat this in making the application is by giving different options.
-Thus there will be a day, week and month view that can be switched between and different colour schemes to fit with the person.
+Thus there will be a day, week and month view that can be switched between and different color schemes to fit with the person.
 As for the recurring tasks, there will be the option to make a list of recurring tasks but this will be an option.

 The research would have been more conclusive if more questions would have been put out and if there would have been a control group.
 However, due to the scale and manpower on this research this was not possible.